xtensor-stack/xtensor/docs/source/developer/iterating_expression.rst

 kind of stepper.

 An iterator holds a stepper an multi-dimensional index.
 A call to ``operator++`` increases the index and calls the ``step`` method of the stepper accordingly.
 The way the index is increased depends on the layout used for iterating.
-For a row-major iteration over a container with shape ``{3, 4}``, the index iterating sequence is:
+For a row-major order iteration over a container with shape ``{3, 4}``, the index iterating sequence is:

 .. code::